dvingerh/tb-vol-scroll/README.md

 ## Known problems

-- Scrolling isn't detected when certain system windows have focus, such as Task Manager or the Group Policy Management Console.
+- Scrolling isn't detected when certain windows have focus, such as Task Manager or the Group Policy Management Console.
 This is likely a security measure by Windows of some sorts.
+**Running the software as Administrator solves this problem**.

 ## Preview